sagar-vaghela/github-final-project/README.md

 #### How to contribute

-You can give feedbac, follow, fork it and more.
+You can give feedback, follow, fork it and more.

 ---